 Level II — first through third grades

-Beginning in the Fall of 2013, we will be introducing a new program for our Fourth and Fifth Graders.
+Beginning in the Fall of 2013, we introduced a new program for our Fourth and Fifth Graders.
 This program was developed in-house and is loosely based around the liturgical calendar.
 The program consists of six modules, and each module is roughly 6 to 8 Sundays in length.
 Modules are written to allow the fourth and fifth graders to participate more fully in worship/liturgy, the community of faith, and to take some initiative in the substance and form that their own religious education/formation will take.
 Within each program module there are specific component activities that make up the whole.
 The modules are:

 • The Plan of God and My Place In It